 Poor Fair Satisfactory Good Excellent

 1 2 3 4 5

-The response addresses the rating factor in a very inadequate way.
-The response addresses the rating factor in a non-specific or unsatisfactory way.
-The response addresses the rating factor in an adequate way.
-The response addresses the rating factor in a substantial way.
-The response addresses the rating factor in an outstanding way.
+The response addresses the rating criteria in a very inadequate way.
+The response addresses the rating criteria in a non-specific or unsatisfactory way.
+The response addresses the rating criteria in an adequate way.
+The response addresses the rating criteria in a substantial way.
+The response addresses the rating criteria in an outstanding way.

-Section 1.
-Warm Hand-Off Reentry Services Project Need (Scored in total on a scale of 1-5) 1.1 Description of the community(ies) need to be addressed by the Warm Hand-Off Reentry Services Program.
-1.2 Describe the target population to be served for the Warm Hand-Off Reentry Services Program, including: • Relationship of the identified target population to the purpose of the Warm Hand-Off Reentry Services Program.
+Section Section 1.
+Warm Hand-Off Reentry Services Project Need (Percent of Total Value: 30%) 1.1 Description of the community(ies) need to be addressed by the Warm Hand-Off Reentry Services Program.
+1.2 Describe the target population to be served for the Warm Hand-Off Reentry Services Program, including: Relationship of the identified target population to the purpose of the Warm Hand-Off Reentry Services Program.
 Needs of identified target population.
 1.3 Service gaps that contribute to the need for the Warm Hand-Off Reentry Services Program are identified.
-Relevant key local qualitative and/or quantitative data in support of the Warm Hand-Off 1.4 Reentry Services Program need are provided.
+1.4 Relevant key local qualitative and/or quantitative data in support of the Warm Hand-Off Reentry Services Program need are provided.

 Section 2.
-Warm Hand-Off Reentry Services Program Description (Scored in total on a scale of 1-5) 2.1 Description of the proposed program goals, objectives and impact that includes the relationship to the need and intent of the Warm Hand-Off Reentry Services Program A Work plan (Attachment A of the Warm Hand-Off Reentry Services sub- proposal) is completed identifying the top three goals and objectives and how these will be achieved in terms of the activities, responsible staff/partners, and start and end dates.
-2.2 Description of the services types, sources, and method of delivery that will be navailable to participants in the proposed Warm Hand-Off Reentry Services Program, including: The plan for selecting the types and kinds of services to be provided to each participant (e.g., assessments).
+Warm Hand-Off Reentry Services Program Description (Percent of Total Value: 60%) 2.1 Description of the proposed program goals, objectives and impact that includes the relationship to the need and intent of the Warm Hand-Off Reentry Services Program • A Work plan (Attachment A of the Warm Hand-Off Reentry Services subproposal) is completed identifying the top three goals and objectives and how these will be achieved in terms of the activities, responsible staff/partners, and start and end dates.
+2.2 Description of the services types, sources, and method of delivery that will be made available to participants in the proposed Warm Hand-Off Reentry Services Program, including: The plan for selecting the types and kinds of services to be provided to each participant (e.g., assessments).
 The projected number of participants to be served.
 How the services will be delivered, including length and duration.
 The roles, responsibilities and activities of the case managers, system navigators or other staff delivering services.
 A list of any outside agencies and the services they will provide and/or link to, has been submitted.
 Proposed interventions and resources to be made available to participants are outlined.
 If providing housing-based services or linking to housing based-services describe the extent to which the program supports the core components of Housing First.